Rolleston, New Zealand: Rail

 Rolleston is the site of the railway junction between the Midland line to Greymouth and the Main South Line.
 The town served as a major railway junction point from the 1880s until the late 1980s, when the New Zealand government deregulated the railways, and Rolleston became a stop only for the tourist-oriented TranzAlpine rail service.
 In 1993 Rolleston saw one of the country's worst level-crossing accidents, when a cement mixer truck collided with a passenger train at the now-closed George Holmes Road level crossing and killed three train passengers.

 The Labour Party promised to invest $100 million in Christchurch's public transport, including commuter rail between Rolleston and the city if it won the 2017 election.
 Andrew Little said the Rolleston to Christchurch commuter railway line would be a permanent service and the Labour Party wanted to see it up and running "within a few years".
 A commuter railway line would require significant central government money and land acquisitions to be achievable.
 The New Zealand Transport Agency expects the business case should be ready in 2021.

+A commuter rail link to Rolleston was under consideration in 2022.
+This was again under consideration in 2025.

+Rolleston is home to a significant freight hub with the aim to reduce truck movements through Christchurch to the Port of Lyttelton.